vascocandeias/maestro-backend/README.md

 }
 ```
 The fields have the following meanings:
-  * ```checkboxes``` (dict) -- Every Boolean parameter as key-value pairs where the key is the parameter's name and the value is its description.
+  * ```checkboxes``` (dict) - Every Boolean parameter as key-value pairs where the key is the parameter's name and the value is its description.
-  * ```fields``` (dict) -- Key-value pairs representing text or number input fields where the keys are the parameters' names and the values are dictionaries containing their descriptions and default values.
+  * ```fields``` (dict) - Key-value pairs representing text or number input fields where the keys are the parameters' names and the values are dictionaries containing their descriptions and default values.
-  * ```files``` (dict) -- Every input file (except the main one) represented as key-value pairs, where the key is the file's input name and the value is its description.
+  * ```files``` (dict) - Every input file (except the main one) represented as key-value pairs, where the key is the file's input name and the value is its description.
-  * ```mainFile``` (dict) -- A dictionary containing the name of the main input file and its metadata (for example, if it must be discrete or have missing values).
+  * ```mainFile``` (dict) - A dictionary containing the name of the main input file and its metadata (for example, if it must be discrete or have missing values).
-  * ```method``` (string) -- The method's name.
+  * ```method``` (string) - The method's name.
-  * ```options``` (dict) -- Key-value pairs with the parameters that have multiple options, where the keys are their names and the values have the their descriptions and a list of the possible values.
+  * ```options``` (dict) - Key-value pairs with the parameters that have multiple options, where the keys are their names and the values have the their descriptions and a list of the possible values.

 #### Deployment
-If the new packages were written in either Java, you are done.
+If the new packages were written in Java, you are done.
 The same goes for Python if no extra libraries are needed.

 Otherwise, if you use Python but your code requires any other library, add it to ```worker/requirements.txt```.
 When using languages that would require extra system dependencies, you must add a command to the ```worker/Dockerfile``` that installs them.
 In both of these scenarios, with the containers already running, execute ```docker-compose up -d --no-deps --build --scale worker=x worker```, where ```x``` is the number of workers.